sirnuke/steambridge/documentation/environment.md

 On a 64-bit Ubuntu installation, you'll (roughly) want *build-essential*, *g++*, *g++-multilib*, *wine1.7*, and *wine1.7-dev*.
 32-bit distros
 won't need *g++-multilib*.
 Other distros will probably have similar requirements.
+You'll likely also want *winetricks* in some form.
+Ubuntu has it as a package, which seems to work fine.

 Specifically, various components depend on *make*, *strings*, *python2.7*,and *bash*.
-All of which should be installed out of the box, or as part of the previous package list.
+All of which should be installed out of the box, or as part of the previous package list.  *strings* and *python2.7* are needed for the Python runtime tools.
+At a glance, SteamOS should have both out of the box.